 For new intakes course fees are reviewed and published annually for each mode of delivery.
 Tuition fees are fixed for the duration of a course at the rate confirmed in the offer letter.
 For further information see:

 The MSc Asset Integrity Management course has not only enabled me to really appreciate the importance of Asset Integrity within industry, but has allowed me to strengthen my technical understanding and delivery of many of its principles.
-Completing this course has had a direct impact on my career, as it contributed in securing a position with an International Oil and Gas E&P company where I now hold a senior technical role.
+Completing this course has had a direct impact on my career, as it contributed in securing a senior technical role with an International Oil and Gas E&P company.

 This course is accredited by the Energy Institute on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.